ericlibby/oldweb/index.md

 My research focuses on the evolution of biological complexity-- particularly the origins of multicellularity, life cycles, development, cooperation, and organizational scales.
 Essentially, I am interested in how simple organisms evolve into complex ones.
 This topic is not only fascinating but it is fundamental to understanding the evolution and ecology of life-- both on earth and elsewhere in the "verse".

 ### --- NEWS ---

+- 12/01/17: I have officially started a faculty position in the Department of Mathematics and Statistics at Ume&aring; University.

 - 2/27/17: I am lucky to collaborate with great scientists including Luz Tavera-Mendoza.
 Our [paper](http://www.pnas.org/content/early/2017/02/24/1615015114) "Vitamin D receptor regulates autophagy in the normal mammary gland and in luminal breast cancer cells" is now available on the PNAS website.

 - 1/31/17: "Drivers of microbial maintenance and minimal energy requirements" was published in [Frontiers in Microbiology](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5281582/pdf/fmicb-08-00031.pdf).
 Thanks to lead author and SFI racquetball "God of Thunder" Chris Kempes for his tour de force.